ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS

 ESUS (Embolic Stroke of Undetermined Source)

-- ESUS has a higher risk of recurrence, similar to cardioembolic strokes
+- ESUS is associated with a higher recurrence risk, similar to cardioembolic stroke

 [Ntaios, 2015]